Babies love to be held and touched by their parents.

 - “This course has been amazing, I feel much more confident in my own ability to be his mother now.
 I feel like I CAN do this!”

 Our baby massage course offers much more than just the practical strokes of how to massage your baby.
-Each weekly session covers the massage strokes and gentle stretches, as well as time for discussing relevant parenting topics.
+Each weekly session covers the baby massage strokes and gentle stretches, as well as time for discussing relevant parenting topics.

 This discussion time is for mothers and fathers to share ideas and experiences (if they choose to) and ask questions to the group and the teacher.
 The usual things that parents want to talk about are: sleeping, feeding, feelings and emotions, demands of becoming a parent, crying and not being able to put their baby down.

 Week 1 – Leg Massage